 NOTE: Not all of these choices are your fault either.
 Remember that anxiety changes your thought processes, your desires, and more.
 So sometimes you'll be making mistakes that you think you want because of anxiety (such as wanting to spend time alone) that are actually damaging to your coping ability.

 Anxiety is Self-Sustaining - But Treatable

-What's wrong with you?
-Nothing.
-You have anxiety.
-And the reason that it's so hard to stop – and why it seems to create its own symptoms – is because of the reasons above.
+You may still be asking “What is wrong with me?”
+The answer is nothing.
+You have anxiety and the reason that it's so hard to stop - and why it seems to lead to more difficulties - is because of the reasons above.

-But as much as it can seem impossible to stop you're anxiety, it's also one of the most treatable conditions out there, provided you make the right choices with your anxiety.
+As much as it can seem impossible to stop your anxiety, it's also one of the most treatable conditions, provided you make the right choices and follow known evidence based practices.